Samsung Galaxy S20: Software

 All four phones initially ran on Android 10 and Samsung's custom skin One UI 2.1.
 In early December 2020, Samsung began releasing the Android 11 update with One UI 3 to all models.
-In January of 2022, all four phones has received the OneUI 4 update based on Android 12.
-In November 2022, all four phones has received the OneUI 5 update based on Android 13.
+In January 2022, all four phones have received the One UI 4 update based on Android 12.
+As of May 2024, the S20 also supports updating to Android 13.

+Unofficially, the Samsung Galaxy S20, along with the Note 20 series, and the Z Fold 2 and Z Flip 2, can run One UI 6.1, based on Android 14, via custom ROMs.

 Software support

 On 18 August 2020, Samsung revealed that all variants of the S20 series would be supported for three generations of Android software updates, and 4 years of security updates.
+In April 2024, however, the company extended software support for a 5th year, moving from monthly to quarterly.

+The first three Galaxy S20 series reached its end of life in April 2025 with the March 2025 security patch, while the S20 FE reached its end of life on November 2025 with the October 2025 security patch.

 Known issues

 Even before the general release, reviewers have seen autofocus and skin smoothing issues with the cameras, especially with the Galaxy S20 Ultra.
 Samsung is working on a fix, but the Exynos model continues to have autofocus issues after an update that was supposed to fix them.

-Galaxy S20 Ultra can only record at 720p480fps and it upscales with AI to 720p960fps, Galaxy S20 and S20+ can record at 720p960fps.
+Galaxy S20 Ultra can only record at 720p480fps and it interpolates with AI to 720p960fps, Galaxy S20 and S20+ can record at 720p960fps.

 Users have reported that the Snapdragon version has GPS lock issues.
 The Exynos model is also known to have heating issues.
 Some devices also suffer from green display tint issues after a software update.
 The camera glass has been reported of spontaneously cracking, particularly on the Ultra version.

 Some users reported instances of the Galaxy S20 FE suffering from touchscreen issues such as "ghost" touches and jittery movement when scrolling or zooming.
 Samsung attempted to fix the issue with several updates.

-Some users in India reported that after being updated to One UI 4.01, a vertical line started appearing on the front display.
+Some users in India reported that after being updated to One UI 4.0, a vertical line started appearing on the front display.
 These devices were out of warranty and Samsung India concluded it was user error.
 They charged around 16,000 INR to those users who were looking for a screen replacement.
 Around a thousand affected users tweeted about it asking for help and others decided to take legal action.
 Samsung India has still failed to acknowledge this issue.